Inarticulate ramblings of a management consultant

 As the acquiring CEO / Integration Director, look for the impact on your business and plan for it.
 As a starting point, look at the cultural impact of the deal on your role and responsibility (communication requirements, reporting structure, setting of strategic targets, style of leadership etc), and make a personal visible shift…and watch as others follow your lead.

-I have written this but make no apologies for repeating myself!
+I have written this before but make no apologies for repeating myself!
 In M&A, people do not come with the assets you acquire…they are the most valuable, most independent and most challenging part of the deal and if you want them to stay and be productive, they need to feel some alignment with you and your organisation.
 Recognising your part in this process is a critical first step in that elusive goal…creating real value in your transaction!

 Categories: C suite leadership, Change management, Complex transformation, Consulting, Functional Leadership, Language, Mergers & acquisitions, Post merger integration, psychology